queryluke/masseffect-5e/static/data/community/p_r.md

 When your Paragon or Renegade score is higher than the other, choose 2 Charisma-linked skills.
 You always have advantage when rolling those skills, but you have disadvantage when rolling the other 2 Charisma-linked skills.
-You can adjust your selected skills whenever you paragon or renegade scores advance beyond the other.
+You can adjust your selected skills whenever your paragon or renegade scores advance beyond the other.

 <v-alert :value="true" type="info">